-If I take a restaurant’s non financial data as an example, one regular data point that should be logged and measured is customer numbers.
-The number of customers that come in for an evening service should be counted on every shift and compared to each other, compared to the week before, an cross-compared with the revenue generated.
+If we take a restaurant's non-financial data as an example, one regular data point that should be logged and measured is customer numbers.
+The number of customers that come in for an evening service should be counted on every shift and compared to each other, compared to the week before, a cross-compared with the revenue generated.
 This gives the business another KPI, average spend per head.
-In this trade, if you can focus your waiting staff’s efforts on up-selling, driving average spend up by a small increment, can have hugely positive impacts on hospitality businesses.
+In this trade, if you can focus your waiting staff's efforts on up-selling, driving average spend up by a small increment, can have hugely positive impacts on hospitality businesses.

 Using non-financial data for forecasting